MITRECND/WhoDat/README.md

 WhoDat Project
 ==============

-<b>This branch is currently under testing to support the usage of Elasticsearch as a backend.
-If you see this message, consider this feature as an early alpha.</b>

-This means:

-- That some things might be broken
-    - I.e., some error handling might be non-existent
-- There is random debug output printed out
-- The search language might not be complete
-- The data template used with ElasticSearch might change
-    - Which means you might have ot re-ingest all of your data at some point!

-If you're interested in testing this branch out despite the above, please read the README in the pydat directory to figure out how to use the search.
-Feeding data into ElasticSearch is the same (or at least, very similar) to feeding data into mongo (look at the elasticsearch_populate.py script in the scripts diretory)

-<b>PreReqs to run with ElasticSearch</b>:

-- ElasticSearch installed somewhere
-- python elasticsearch library (pip install elasticsearch)
-- python lex yacc library (pip install ply)
-- python markdown library (pip install markdown)
-- below specified prereqs too (except pymongo)

 The WhoDat project is a front-end for whoisxmlapi data, or any whois data living in a MongoDB.
 It integrates whois data, current IP resolutions and